spenceryzou/spotifynd-friends/README.md

 ## Functionality
 1. Click the 'Log in' button on the home page
 2. When redirected, log in to your Spotify account
-3. After redirected back to our app, click the 'Click to enter Spotifynd Friends' button
+3. After redirected back to our app, click the 'Enter' button
-4. Select the playlist you would like to compare with Spotify's Top Hits from the list that appears on the page
+4. Select the playlist you would like to compare with other user's top playlist in the same location as you
-5. The number of songs you have in common with the Top Hits playlist is now displayed
+5. The compatability score you have in common with every user in your location is now displayed
+6. Click on the user in order to check out their social media and top playlist

 ## Known Problems
 None at the moment.